 As spring approaches, the pressure to shed our winter skins and start to “spring clean” mounts and again the term, “new me” resurfaces.

-However, before you set your unrealistically high expectations consider:
+However, before you set your unrealistically high expectations to consider:

 - Who are you trying to be?

-- How much of the “old” you really needs to change?
+- How much of the “old” you really need to change?

 - Are you changing for yourself or others?

 - Do you have to do a big change?
 Why don’t you change little habits?